tradle/tradleconf/README.md

 Purpose: upon receiving certain forms from the user, trigger checks using Onfido

-Note: currently this is available only for the dummy product tradle.onfido.CustomerVerification
+Note: currently this is available only for the products tradle.onfido.CustomerVerification and tradle.pg.CustomerOnboarding.
+Will be generally available soon.

 Example config: